-- This course is organized to allow MAN students to complete graduate level research projects that meet the requirements of internship. - The "course" runs all year. - The format is a blend of traditional classroom work with individual advising. - The research process ALWAYS involves the unexpected; projects WILL evolve. - All decisions on the completion of the projects are negotiated with the community partners, with final decisions on course completion made by the course instructor and MAN coordinator. - Students will generally work in groups of 2 or 3 to complete projects. - Communication is critical Courselink, Skype, teleconference, Doodle, and others as needed.
-Time during each Monday class in the fall for team to meet.
-See syllabus for plan.
-Courselink will be the official repository for the course. - Most deadlines can be flexible, to account for other priorities, except for certain dates, such as for oral presentations and submission of graduate studies documents.
+- This course is organized to allow MAN students to complete graduate level research projects that meet the requirements of internship. - The "course" runs all year. - The format is a blend of traditional classroom work with individual advising. - The research process ALWAYS involves the unexpected; projects WILL evolve. - All decisions on the completion of the projects are negotiated with the co-investigator(s), with final decisions on course completion made by the course instructor and MAN coordinator. - Students may work individually, in pairs or in groups, depending on the project and in consultation with the course instructor.
+For the 2016-17 academic year, it is most likely that students will work individually. - Communication is critical Courselink, Skype, teleconference, Doodle, and others as needed.
+Courselink will be the official repository for the course. - Most deadlines can be flexible, to account for other priorities, except for certain dates, such as oral presentations and submission of graduate studies documents.
 Need for changes must be communicated to the team. - As in thesis advising, there will be multiple opportunities for discussion and feedback.
 Generally the student is responsible for seeking advice as needed (and early).
 The emphasis is on developing an excellent product that will be useful or publishable, not on comparing students to each other. - Each student has an advisory committee and an individual program of study in Graduate Studies.
-For MAN, the committee for reporting purposes consists of the course instructor or faculty advisor (for those doing a project with other AHN faculty) and Alexia Prescod.
+For MAN, the committee for reporting purposes consists of the course instructor or faculty advisor (for those doing a project with other AHN faculty) and the MAN coordinator.
 Preceptors do not have "faculty standing".
 Each semester the thesis committee must report on overall student progress (mainly in research) to Graduate Studies.
-All forms are found on the Graduate Studies site. - The Advisory Committee and Graduate Degree Program forms are completed once in the program in December (student completes and faculty advisor and student sign). - The Semester Evaluations are completed each semester by the instructor (or other AHN faculty), signed by ALL parties (Dec, April, August).
+All forms are found on the Graduate Studies site. - The Advisory Committee and Graduate Degree Program forms are completed once in the program in December (student completes and faculty advisor and student sign). - The Semester Evaluations are completed each semester by the course instructor (or other AHN faculty), signed by ALL parties (Dec, April, August).
 Students are encouraged to add commentary on their progress.
 "Grading" is Satisfactory/Some Concerns/Unsatisfactory.